dreamportdev/Osdev-Notes/06_Userspace/04_System_Calls.md

 # System Calls
 System calls are a way for a user mode program to request something from the kernel, or other supervisor code.
-For this section we're going to focus on a user program calling the kernel directly.
+For this chapter we're going to focus on a user program calling the kernel directly.
 If the kernel being written is a micro-kernel, system calls can be more complicated, as they might be redirected to other supervisor (or even user) programs, but we're not going to talk about that here.

 On `x86_64` there are a few ways to perform a system call.
 The first is to dedicate an interrupt vector to be used for software interrupts.
 This is the most common, and straightforward way.
 The other main way is to use the dedicated instructions (`sysenter` and friends), however these are rather niche and have some issues of their own.
 This is discussed below.